WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 * `requestUrl`, a byte sequence that can be parsed into the exchange's effective request URI (Section 5.5 of {{!RFC7230}}),
-* `headers`, a byte sequence holding the canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the exchange's request and response metadata and headers, and
+* `responseHeaders`, a byte sequence holding the canonical serialization ({{canonical-cbor}}) of the CBOR representation ({{cbor-representation}}) of the exchange's response metadata and headers, and
 * `payload`, a stream of bytes constituting the exchange's payload body (Section 3.3 of {{!RFC7230}}).
 Note that the payload body is the message body with any transfer encodings removed.